Ahmed-Hassany/fabric-devkit/guides/fabric-ca.md

-# Fabric Certificate Authority Lab
+# Fabric Certificate Authority (CA) client

-The purpos of this lab is to help gain practical experience of the mechanics behind the Fabric Certificate Authority (CA).

-Before you use this lab, please refer to [official documentation (version 1.4)](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/) for a detailed explanation of the operations of Fabric CA and its relationship to other aspects of the Fabric artefacts.
+Please refer to [official documentation (version 1.4)](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/) for a detailed explanation of the operations of Fabric CA and its relationship to other aspects of the Fabric artefacts.

-Please ensure that you have the [prequisite](./introduction.md#prequisite).

-In this lab you will find a Fabric CA client toolkit containing scripts to enable you to interact with a Fabric CA server that forms part of the reference fabric network name [dev](./networks.md).
+This extension contains scripts to enable you to interact with a Fabric CA server that forms part of the [dev network](./networks.md).

 <figure>
     <img src="./images/fabric-ca-lab-arch.jpg" height="400" width="500"/>
-    <figcaption>Figure 1: Fabric CA lab architecture</figcaption>
+    <figcaption>Figure 1: Fabric CA and ca client interactions</figcaption>
 </figure>

 ## Content

-The lab content can be found [here](../reference/fabric-ca-client).
+The lab content can be found [here](../extensions/fabric-ca-client).

 | Item | Description |
 | --- | --- |